fsancho/NetLogo-AModelingTool/README.md

-# NetLogo-AModelingTool
+# NetLogo: A Modeling Tool / Una herramienta de modelado

-Examples from the Book NetLogo A Modeling Tool
+Examples from the Book / Ejemplos del libro